AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront-proof/proof-areas-not-update-when-proof-moved.md

 ---
-title: Workfront Proof: Areas of Workfront Proof do not update when a proof is created, moved, or archived
+title: "Workfront Proof: Areas of Workfront Proof do not update when a proof is created, moved, or archived"
 description: Proof is currently experiencing indexing delays.
 This may affect the user experience in various ways.
 keywords: new file, add file
 ---